Information on the Roma in the case of Portugal

 NGO coalition members:

-Roma Civil Monitor (2018) Civil society monitoring report on implementation of the national Roma integration strategy in Portugal: Assessing the progress in four key policy areas of the strategy ENGLISHPORTUGUESE
+Roma Civil Monitor (2019) Civil society monitoring report on implementation of the national Roma integration strategy in Portugal: Assessing the progress in four key policy areas of the strategy.
+ENGLISHPORTUGUESE

 Roma Civil Monitor 2017-2020 country fiche: Portugal